 - Stir in the Marsala wine, a scrape up any bits from the bottom of the pan with your wooden spoon.

 - Return to the heat, increase to medium high, and cook the mixture for about 5 minutes, or until the sauce is slightly thickened, stirring it occasionally.

 - Turn off heat and stir in lemon juice and butter, another pinch of salt and pepper, and one tablespoon of the fresh parsley.
-Stir together.
+Stir gently to combine together.